DevCycleHQ/devcycle-docs/docs/sdk/sdk-proxy/index.md

 # SDK Proxy

-Deployment scenarios exists where either the deployed SDK cannot reach out to the DevCycle Config CDN or Events API, or the Bucketing API in the case of a Cloud SDK.
+Deployment scenarios exist where either the deployed SDK cannot reach out to the DevCycle Config CDN or Events API, or the Bucketing API in the case of a Cloud SDK.
-The proxy was created to solve the problem of certain languages not supporting the concepts needed to maintain an efficient local bucketing environment for the DevCycle SDKs (PHP).
+The proxy was created to solve the problem of certain languages not supporting the concepts needed to maintain an efficient local bucketing environment for the DevCycle SDKs (i.e. PHP).
 This has since expanded to support a larger set of functionality to enable more deployment scenarios.